 Helen Mirren confronts drummers as the Queen

-Helen Mirren shouted expletives at carnival drummers in the street while still dressed as The Queen.
+While still attired as The Queen, Helen Mirren shouted expletives at carnival drummers in the street.

-A group of street percussionists promoted London’s upcoming As One In The Park gay festival by performing outside the Gielgud Theatre, where Mirren was playing the role of Her Majesty.
+Outside the Gielgud Theatre, a group of street percussionists were promoting London’s upcoming As One In The Park gay festival while Mirren portrayed her royal character.

 Helen Mirren told drummers to stop drumming outside the theatre

-Mark McKenzie, who organised the parade, said: “Not much shocks you on the gay scene.
-But seeing Helen Mirren dressed as the Queen cussing and swearing and making you stop your parade…that’s a new one.”
+Mark McKenzie, who organized the parade, noted: “Not much shocks you on the gay scene.
+But seeing Helen Mirren dressed as the Queen cursing and insisting you stop your parade…that’s a new one.”

-Speaking about the incident later, Helen Mirren said: “I’m afraid there were a few ‘thespian’ words used.
-They got a very stern royal ticking off but I have to say they were very sweet and they stopped immediately.
-I felt rotten but on the other hand they were destroying our performance so something had to be done.
+Later reflecting on the incident, Helen Mirren remarked: “I’m afraid a few ‘thespian’ words were employed.
+They received a very stern royal admonishment, but I must say they were quite sweet and ceased immediately.
+I felt terrible, but on the other hand, they were disrupting our performance, so action was necessary.

-“The drumming just slowly got louder and louder and then settled right outside the stage door.
-There was just a thin wall between drumming and the theatre so it was unbelievably loud on stage.
-They were very sweet and stopped the minute they knew I wasn’t just a batty old woman haranguing them on the streets of Soho on a Saturday night.”
+“The drumming gradually increased in volume and finally resonated right outside the stage door.
+There was just a thin barrier separating the drumming from the theatre, making it unbelievably loud on stage.
+They were very kind and halted as soon as they realized I wasn’t simply a crazy old woman haranguing them on the streets of Soho on a Saturday night.”

 by Lorelle Heath